 Meaning and History

 Wonka Bar compares favorably with other sweets.
-The main reason is the special story of the appearance, which is associated with fairy tale characters.
-The candy bar became the real embodiment of a fictional product that was at the center of the plot of a fascinating children’s novel.
-Moreover, its production was launched at about the same period when the movie based on the famous creation was released.
+The main reason is the special story behind its appearance, which is associated with fairy tale characters.
+The candy bar became the real embodiment of a fictional product at the center of the plot of a fascinating children’s novel.
+Moreover, its production was launched about the same time the movie based on the famous creation was released.

 A new kind of chocolate quickly became popular, so the company began large-scale production of candy with magical overtones.
 Throughout its existence, the candy bar was produced in different wrappers.
 Almost all of them had a bright color scheme, the original font associated with magic, and elements from the movie.
 Such a product was instantly recognizable in the shop window.